MuhammedMujahid/portfolio-blog/_posts/2017/June/2017-06-01-AngularJS.md

 - Typescript is a super set of javascript.
 Which means any javascript code will work as Typescript
 - It brings some useful features that are missing in javascript supported by most browsers
 - With typescript, we get modules, classes, interfaces, access modifiers, intellicence and compile time checking
+- In typescript you cannot change the type of a varibale For example, say we have a variable myVar = "a string" unlike javascript we cannot assign it a different value of type int myVar = 25
+- We can declare the type of variable in tyepscript.
+Although we don't have to.

+{% highlight javascript %}
+myVar:String = "hello"
+myVar:number = 20
+myVar:boolean = true
+myVar:any
+myVar = 50
+myVar:number[]
+{% endhighlight %}

+- Typescript allows us to make classes

+{% highlight javascript %}
+class car{
+  speed:number;
+  constructor(mph:number){
+    this.speed = mph;
+  }
+}

+myCar:Car = new Car(79)

+{% endhighlight %}

 ## Building blocks of an Angular 2 Application
 - Components, directives, routers and services.